boomerang-io/community/README.md

-# :beginner: Welcome to the Boomerang community
+# Welcome to the Boomerang community

 The Boomerang community, roadmap, and planning repository.
 This is where you can find information on joining, contributing, governance, releases and roadmap.